shindostrz/Pomegranate/README.md

-Pomegranate
+BikeWay
 ===========

-A map-based website where cyclists can define a route and find all potential hazards associated with it and where past accidents have occurred.
+A map-based website where cyclists can define a route and find potential hazards associated with it and where past accidents have occurred, so that they can decide whether a route is safe to take or not.

 **Created by:**
 * Amy MacKinnon